timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 (7 rows)
 ```

-While that’s technically correct, you’d like to use something more human
+While that's technically correct, you'd like to use something more human
 readable.
 To do that, we can use the power of SQL joins, and combine
 these results with the contents of the `rates` table, like in the query below: